kunalc881/kubernetes/README.md

 # Kubernetes
 # To install 1+1 cluster (One Master with One Node) on your Ubuntu machine using script follow the steps
-Prerequisites - your machine should have minimum 2core CPU and 4GB RAM and swap shouuld be off
+Prerequisites - your machine should have minimum 2core CPU and 4GB RAM and swap should be off

 Download the scripts using command
 ```